-Etymotic hf5 earphones review – I’ve had a really tough time finding good ipod or iphone earbuds.
-The ones that came with my iphone didn’t stay in my ears and sounded lousy.
+I’ve had a really tough time finding good iPod or iPhone earbuds.
+The ones that came with my iPhone didn’t stay in my ears and sounded lousy.
 I bought some higher-end ones and felt like I needed to crank the volume up way to much to get good sound, very likely because of the ambient noise.
 It also seems as though there is a glut of earphones available in the $10-$80 that simply sound terrible.

-Becasue I’ve heard so much about them and because they looked really nice on paper, I decided to give the Etymotic hf5’s a whirl and review them. (note that there is a $50 off code for these now, see below)
+Because I’ve heard so much about them and because they looked really nice on paper, I decided to give the Etymotic hf5 earbuds a whirl and review them. (note that there is a $50 off code for these now, see below)

 Opening the box